Edict of Torda: The edict

 Dávid published a series of books in Latin and Hungarian to defend his views in 1567 and 1568.
 His first Hungarian book, entitled A Short Explanation of How the Antichrist Beclouded the Knowledge of the True God, states that the abandonment of the doctrine of the Trinity is required to secure the realization of the Kingdom of God.
 He emphasizes that no peasant can receive salvation if that requires an understanding of theological terms such as person and substance, stating that a peasant "is unable [to] understand them in his entire life".
 To defend the idea of religious freedom, he quotes Gamaliel's advice about the imprisoned Apostles to the judges of the Sanhedrin from the Acts of the Apostles: Gamaliel suggests that the Apostles should be released without a punishment because if their work is "of human origin, it will fail", but if their work "is of God", the judges "will not be able to stop" the Apostles.
 Dávid also refers to the Parable of the Tares, in which Jesus states that tares that appear in a field of wheat should only be gathered up and burnt at the harvest.

 Biandrata and Dávid convinced John Sigismund to accept their Antitrinitarian theology by the end of 1567.
 The king convoked a Diet, which assembled in Torda (Turda, Thorenburg) on 6 January 1568.
 At Dávid's fervent demand, the delegates of the Three Nations confirmed on 28 January the toleration edicts that had been adopted in 1557 and 1563.
 A new edict was passed that ensured that both Anti-Trinitarian and Trinitarian theologies could be freely preached in the country.
 Repeating a text from the eighth verse of the second chapter of the Epistle to the Ephesians, the edict declares that "faith is the gift of God".
 The edict also refers to the seventeenth verse of the tenth chapter of the Epistle to the Romans, stating that faith "comes from hearing the message, and the message is heard through the word about Christ".
 The edict forbids people from mistreating each other on religious grounds.

 The Edict of Torda does not acknowledge the individuals' right to religious freedom.
 Instead, it emphasizes the local communities' right to freely choose their pastors.
-Furthermore, it does not cover the Orthodox Romanians, the Jews, and the Muslims.
+Furthermore, it does not cover the Eastern Orthodox Romanians, the Jews, and the Muslims.
 Nevertheless, the Edict of Torda was an extraordinary achievement of religious tolerance by the standards of 16th-century Europe.
 It was the first law to officially sanction the existence of a radical – Antitrinitarian – Christian community in a European state.
 A series of religious debates between the representatives of Trinitarian and Antitrinitarian views followed the adoption of the edict.
 John Sigismund was biased towards the Antitrinitarian preachers, but on 25 October 1569 he stated that religion could always be freely discussed in his realm.